9 FAM 402.10

 9 FAM 402.10-2 (u) Overview of H Visas

-a.
 (U) The Immigration and Nationality Act of 1952 (Public Law 82-414 of June 27, 1952) created the H nonimmigrant visa classification in INA 101(a)(15)(H) for temporary workers and trainees.
 INA 101(a)(15)(H) has since been amended numerous times.
-The H nonimmigrant visa classification is for persons who want to enter the United States for employment lasting a fixed period of time, either as a professional in a specialty occupation, a fashion model of distinguished merit and ability, a temporary agricultural or non-agricultural worker, or a trainee or special education visitor.
+The H nonimmigrant visa classification is for persons who want to enter the United States for employment lasting a fixed period, either as a professional in a specialty occupation, a fashion model of distinguished merit and ability, a temporary agricultural or non-agricultural worker, or a trainee or special education visitor.
 Most of these visas require the prospective employer to first file a petition with the Department of Homeland Security (DHS) U.S. Citizenship and Immigration Services (USCIS).

 9 FAM 402.10-3 (U) Classification Codes